 Mrs Jillian Sabourn

-Encourage children of all abilities to develop enquiring minds, an enthusiasm for learning, an ability to co-operate and a desire to achieve.
+• To encourage children of all abilities to develop enquiring minds, an enthusiasm for learning, and ability to co-operate and a desire to achieve.

-Promote self discipline so that children become increasingly responsible for their own behaviour and increasingly self-reliant and self motivated learners.
+• To promote self-discipline so that children become increasingly responsible for their own behaviour, growing themselves as self-reliant and self-motivated learners.